Information for ERASMUS Incomings

 80539 München, Germany

-- Alexander De Luca is the ERASMUS coordinator for Media Informatics.
-He will be happy to help you with questions specific to Media Informatics, for example questions about our lectures, about possibilities for Software Engineering projects, etc. He cannot process ERASMUS applications, this is only done by the International Office.
-You can also contact Max Maurer or take a closer look at our complete team.
+• Sarah Aragon Bartsch is the ERASMUS coordinator for Media Informatics.
+She will be happy to help you with questions specific to Media Informatics, for example questions about our lectures, about possibilities for Software Engineering projects, etc. She cannot process ERASMUS applications, this is only done by the International Office.

 Application at LMU